 Reliance landed near it and debarked with his mates.
 To gain entrance, they had to remove a pile of rocks, an easy chore for androids with superhuman strength.
 Inside was the same as the other.
 The metal door opened with a hush; stale air rushed past them.
 They entered, a dim blue light shone over the huge cubicle of shiny metal.
 In the midst stood a long table made of wood, covered with alien artifacts depicting the essence of what they valued of their culture.
 At its center sat a large book open to a page.

 The floor glowed a dark, lava-colored orange.
 Despite being out of view of the book, the five other androids standing behind Reliance began as one to speak the words as well.
-Exponentially, the overlap shifted in stages of intensity with each new level, nesting those within in perfect harmonic resonance.
+Exponentially, the overlap of echoing sounds shifted in stages of intensity with each new level, building on those within in perfect harmonic resonance.

 When he arrived at the bottom of the right-hand page, he turned it and continued on.

 Androids in every corner of Horizon stopped what they were doing and began to speak the unknown words Reliance was reading.
 People around them became frightened.
-Gibberish spilling out of an android who up to that moment was perfectly coherent and behaving in their usual superlative manner was not something to be ignored.
+Gibberish spilling out of an android who up to that moment spoke with perfect coherence and behaved in its usual flawless manner was not something to be ignored.

 Local colonial administration offices and outposts were overwhelmed by communiques from their people in the field.
 It was a global phenomenon.
 Through the network of communication satellites established at the onset of the project, the alarming news was streaming in to the Director's office just as Miranda and Jonathan arrived.

 "Just the people I want to see," he blurted out, walking towards them rather aggressively.
-They'd flown directly there so hadn't heard; he told them, expecting an immediate and clear explanation.
+They'd flown directly there so had no idea what was going on.
+He told them, expecting an immediate and clear explanation.
 When Jonathan did nothing more than stand perfectly still, stunned but not overly surprised, the Director raised his voice and said, "You're the genius.
 You're the guy who created these things.
 That's why you're here, to fix them."
 Organizational problems had been cropping up lately, and now this.
 Strain and fatigue showed on his face.
-However, with effort, he got control of himself and shook his head, exhausted.
+Nevertheless, with effort, he got control of himself and shook his head, exhausted.
 He gestured towards the sitting area.

 "Listen to this," he said, almost laughing.
 An engineer on the Lower continent sent a recording of a segment of what the droids were saying.
 He played it, hoping Jon would recognize it as some arcane audio file lodged into their memory and now breaking out like an illness.
-When the clip ended, he told him that by funneling what they were saying to a central computer and making comparisons, they determined that all 3,000 or so androids were saying the same thing at the same time.
+When the clip ended, he told them that by making comparisons through a central computer, they determined that all 3,000 or so androids were saying the same thing at the same time.